Zshan0/haskell-1/code/README.md

 ```
 This calls an exception and points the location in the code where the exception was caught.

+### Show function

+Any input on ghci is put into `show` function which then prints out the result into a readable manner.
+This does not happen for functions, since there is no neat string to Show a function.

+- `:` is much cheaper computationally compared to `++`.
+(Need to know why)

 ## Intro

 Basic intro of syntax